xerografica/xero_tools/README.md

 Items not handled yet as of current version:
 - burning
 - transferred NFTs (OTC; not bought) are removed
+- objkt.com collections need a more robust way of tracking since all start at #0

 ### 00. Setup
 To use this repository, you will the following items: